MdJonaidHossain/GUS/README.md

 ## Troubleshooting
 - If segmentation fails, check the integrity of your classifier files.
-- Ensure the ImageJ with Labkit is set up correctly with GPU usage if applicable.
+- Ensure the ImageJ with Labkit is set up correctly.

 ## Feedback
 If you encounter any issues or have suggestions for improvements, please open an issue or contribute directly via pull requests.